What to Look for in Cleanroom Laboratory Furniture

-R&D Centers, laboratories, and other cleanroom employees need and deserve comfortable seating.
-Some cleanroom employees prefer chairs while others are partial to stools.
-Keep in mind, these professionals will spend hours working in the cleanroom.
-It is imperative the chair is as comfortable as possible.
+R&D centers, laboratories, and other cleanroom employees need and deserve comfortable seating, considering they will be spending hours sitting in the cleanroom.
 Ideally, the space will have both regular chairs and stools so staff members can alternate between the two as desired.
 However, selecting any old chair will not suffice.
-As noted above, the material matters a great deal.
-Furthermore, chairs with varying heights should be in the room so both short and tall technicians have a comfortable place to sit.
+Furthermore, chairs with varying heights should be in the room, so both short and tall technicians have a comfortable place to sit.
 If investing in several chairs and stools of varying heights will prove too costly, the chairs you select should have flexible heights that cleanroom staff members can adjust as desired.
 Keep in mind, it is possible for the cleanroom chair to prove non-compliant.
 The typical cleanroom chair has five legs, is built with aluminum or tubular steel, and has a reinforced plastic base.

-If you are questioning why some cleanrooms have stools, consider the fact that these seats are backless, meaning there is less of a chance that particles will be generated or stick to the chair and compromise the integrity of work conducted in the cleanroom.
-Alternatively, chairs have backs, meaning the garments worn by cleanroom staff will press and rub against them, transferring particles.
+If you are questioning why some cleanrooms have stools, consider the fact that these seats are backless, creating less of a chance that particles will be generated or stick to the chair and compromise the integrity of work conducted in the cleanroom.
+Alternatively, chairs have backs and armrests, meaning the garments worn by cleanroom staff will press and rub against them, transferring particles.
 The only downside to using stools is they have the potential to prove quite uncomfortable after an extended period of use.
 If stools are used in the cleanroom, they should have glides at the workstations that require minimal movement or at least be positioned in parts of the room that do not mandate the user be seated for several hours in a row.
 However, as long as the stool is complete with casters, it will prove quite helpful for shifting from one workstation to the next.
-A bonus is stools lack armrests so there is a smaller chance that particles will brush off from clothing onto the furniture.